MetaMask/SIPs/SIPS/sip-31.md

 #### Behavior

-- The client MUST ensure that they are the origin of a request before invoking `onClientRequest`.
+- The client MUST ensure that it is the origin of a request before invoking `onClientRequest`.

 - Requests from other origins MUST be rejected.